-- Sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline. - Sexual harassment can include sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about appearance, sexual "jokes" or taunting; physical behaviour, such as: deliberating brushing against someone, interfering with someone's clothes. - Online sexual harassment, which might include: non-consensual sharing of sexual images / videos and sharing sexual images and videos (both often referred to as sexting); inappropriate sexual comments on social media; exploitation; coercion and threats. - KCSIE 2019 makes clear that sexual violence and harassment exists on a continuum and that evidence shows that it is more likely that girls, LGBT children and children with SEND will be the victims of sexual violence and sexual harassment. - Children with Special Educational Needs and Disabilities (SEND) can be especially vulnerable. - Upskirting is now a criminal offence.
-Upskirting typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- Sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline. - Sexual harassment can include sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about appearance, sexual "jokes" or taunting; physical behaviour, such as: deliberating brushing against someone, interfering with someone's clothes. - Online sexual harassment, which might include: non-consensual sharing of sexual images / videos and sharing sexual images and videos (both often referred to as sexting); inappropriate sexual comments on social media; exploitation; coercion and threats. - KCSIE 2021 makes clear that sexual violence and harassment exists on a continuum and that evidence shows that it is more likely that girls, LGBT children and children with SEND will be the victims of sexual violence and sexual harassment. - Children with Special Educational Needs and Disabilities (SEND) can be especially vulnerable. - Upskirting is now a criminal offence.
+Upskirting typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.